SONGS-TOOLS/songs-protocol/protocol/contracts/protocol/ProtocolDocs.md

     - `songURI`: The URI containing metadata for the song.
     - `smartWallet`: The address of the smart wallet to mint the NFT to.
   - **Returns:** `uint256`

-- **mintParticipationNFTs(uint256 songId, address[] memory participants)**
-  - Mints participation NFTs for a specific song to multiple participants.
-  - **Parameters:**
-    - `songId`: The ID of the song to mint participation NFTs for.
-    - `participants`: An array of addresses to receive the participation NFTs.

-- **exchangeNFTForShares(uint256 songId, uint256 sharesAmount)**
-  - Exchanges a participation NFT for fungible shares.
-  - **Parameters:**
-    - `songId`: The ID of the song to exchange the NFT for.
-    - `sharesAmount`: The amount of shares to receive in exchange.

 - **createFungibleSongShares(uint256 songId, uint256 sharesAmount)**
   - Creates fungible shares for a specific song.